What are Adult Stem Cells?

 Adipose stem cells displayed an extraordinary regenerative potential in recent preclinical and clinical applications and achieved a significantly better healing in ischemic muscle, heart, and brain insults and in impaired wound healing...

 Adipose stem cells enhanced regeneration in skeletal tissues such as cartilage or bone...

 Adipose stem cells are comparable to bone marrow-derived stem cells concerning possible applications in clinical medicine.

 - Stem cells from fatty tissue: A new resource for regenerative medicine?
 Chirug 2010 Sep;81(9):826-32.

-Browsing the table of contents of the comprehensive textbook, Adipose Stem Cells and Regenerative Medicine, (available through amazon.com) gives an idea of the broad scope of the applications using these powerful healing cells.
+Browsing the table of contents of the comprehensive textbook, Adipose Stem Cells and Regenerative Medicine, (available through amazon.com) provides an idea of the broad scope of the applications using these powerful healing cells.

-Our expert plastic surgeon gently and deftly extracts a small quantity of fat while the patient is under I.V. sedation.
-The stem cells are extracted from the adipose tissue and are infused intravenously to the patient the same day in the same hospital.
+Our expert plastic surgeon gently and deftly extracts a small quantity of adipose cells (fat) while the patient is under IV sedation.
+The stem cells are extracted from the adipose tissue and are infused intravenously to the patient in the same hospital the same day.
 Due to the massive number of mesenchymal stem cells present, there is no need to grow out or culture the cells.
 It is an autologous, all natural, outpatient procedure.